SystemCraftsman/strimzi-kafka-cli/README.md

 # Strimzi Kafka CLI

-Strimzi Kafka CLI is a CLI that helps traditional Apache Kafka users -both developers and administrators- to easily adopt [Strimzi](https://strimzi.io/), a [Kubernetes operator](https://operatorhub.io/operator/strimzi-kafka-operator) for [Apache Kafka](https://kafka.apache.org/).
+Strimzi Kafka CLI is a CLI that helps traditional Apache Kafka users -both developers and administrators- to easily adapt to [Strimzi](https://strimzi.io/), a [Kubernetes operator](https://operatorhub.io/operator/strimzi-kafka-operator) for [Apache Kafka](https://kafka.apache.org/).

 The main intention is to ramp up Strimzi usage by creating a similar CLI experience with the traditional Apache Kafka tools that mostly starts with `kafka-*` prefix under the `bin` directory in an ordinary Kafka package.